SamMcMissile/Minecraft-Random-Inputs/README.md

 - Movement keys and mouse clicks may be held for up to **5 seconds** to simulate sustained movement or continuous actions.

 Always test in simulation mode (`--simulate`) before enabling real input.

+This was just a random idea I had.
+I don't really know what I'm doing.